 * NWSs are China, France, Russia, the United Kingdom, and the United States, as defined by the Treaty on the Non-Proliferation of Nuclear Weapons (NPT).
 NNWSs are all countries not NWSs.
 Among participants, one shall have a connection to Hiroshima Prefecture.

 (2) Part 2: In-person training program in Hiroshima

-Participants will have a unique opportunity to learn about the humanitarian impact of nuclear weapons through activities such as directly hearing testimonies of the survivors and visiting the A-bombed remains and peace museum, along with other themes.
+Participants will have an invaluable opportunity to learn about the humanitarian impact of nuclear weapons through activities such as directly hearing testimonies of the survivors and visiting the A-bombed remains and peace museum, along with other themes.

 Once the dates for Part 2 are confirmed, a further round of selection will be conducted among Academy 2021 Part 1 participants.
 Since we can only accommodate a limited number of participants, the 30+ participants of the Academy 2020, which had no in-person program due to COVID-19, will be given priority to join the in-person program this time, and remaining places will be offered to selected participants from Academy 2021.
+This carry-over is a special measure for participants of the Academy 2020 and will not apply for participants of the Academy 2021.
 Participants of the Academy 2021 will not be guaranteed a place in Part 2 in Hiroshima.
 Thanks for you understanding.

 Dates: Five days in March 2022 (Details to be confirmed in mid November)

 Venue: An accommodation and training facility in Hiroshima City